SoSly/RiverTale/docs/features/rivers/River Terrain Architecture.md

 ### Multiple Inlets

 A basin may receive rivers from multiple directions.
-Each inlet gets its own TERMINUS feature at its entry subcell.
+Each inlet gets its own TERMINUS feature at its entry cell.
 All inlets feed the same pool—the BASIN feature handles the unified body of water.

 ## River Elevation